esimonetti/SugarDockerized/README.md

 System repaired
 ```
 It restores a previous snapshot of sugar files from `backups/backup_802_2018_11_21/sugar` and of MySQL from `backups/backup_802_2018_11_21/sugar.sql`
 The script assumes that the database name is sugar and the web directory is sugar as well.
+The script does not restore Elasticsearch and/or Redis.
 #### copysystem.sh
 ```./utilities/copysystem.sh data_80_clean data_80_clean_copy```
 ```